moodlebox/moodlebox.net/content/en/help/_index.md

   - using
 ---

-If you can't find an answer to your question, search the - ../[MoodleBox support forum][1] to see if your question has already been answered.
+If you can't find an answer to your question, search the [MoodleBox support forum][1] to see if your question has already been answered.
 Otherwise, feel free to [open a new discussion][1] in the [forum][1].

 <p class="text-center"><a href="https://discuss.moodlebox.net/" class="btn btn-template-main btn-lg">MoodleBox support forum</a></p>